 This last week the core team and Ashwin Patil (Web Developer) continued working on the search engines for the website.
 This week we created a video tutorial for teaching people how to edit the search engines.
 You can see screenshots here from the video.

 Jagannathan Shankar Mahadevan (Mechanical Engineer) also continued working on the climate battery designs and research.
-What you see here is the updated spreadsheet he’s creating to calculate how much heat is stored in the battery at any time we wish to analyze during the year.
+What you see here is the updated spreadsheet he’s creating to calculate how much heat is stored in the battery at any time we wish to analyze during the year contributing for cooperative community building.

 AND WE PRODUCED THIS WEEKLY UPDATES BLOG – CLICK HERE TO SUBSCRIBE